melowntech/workshop/tutorials/frontend-cpp.rst

 First, we write a simple cmake script called *CMakeLists.txt*.
 It will search for the actual paths to all the required libraries.
-Than is specifies to build an executable program called *vts-example*.
+Next it specifies to build an executable program called *vts-example*.
 The program uses single source file called *main.cpp* and is linked with all the libraries.

 *CMakeLists.txt*: